danio768/eslint-plugin-playwright/docs/rules/require-test-tags.md

 pools.
 Tag pools are completely configurable, allowing you to define custom tag categories with their own patterns and exclusions.

-**Important**: The rule checks for tag coverage across the entire file, not per individual test.
+**Important**: By default, the rule checks for tag coverage across the entire file, not per individual test.
 Tags can be inherited from `test.describe` blocks or distributed across multiple `test` calls.
+However, you can enable **granular reporting** for specific tag pools to validate each test individually.

 **Template Literal Support**: The rule supports both static string tags and template literals.
 Template literals with expressions are reconstructed preserving their syntax for pattern matching.

+**Granular Reporting**: Enable per-test validation for specific tag pools when you need stricter enforcement.
+This is particularly useful for tracking identifiers or metadata that should be present on every individual test.

 ### Examples